AWegnerGitHub/awegnergithub.github.io-content/2019_03_29_stackoverflow_still_has_issues.md

 is supposed to help.
 A quick look at the review queue numbers on Stack Overflow shows that they are still stable at the same point it was two years ago.

-My suggestion as a user, a moderator and someone interested in see Stack Overflow remain successful, is to focus on helping to manage the quality of your content.
+My suggestion as a user, a moderator and someone interested in seeing Stack Overflow remain successful, is to focus on helping to manage the quality of your content.
 Users have been asking *for years* to be able to better handle poor content.
 They've asked for tools (both system tools and moderator tools).
 There have been projects started, stopped, restarted, and stopped again that are supposed to improve quality.
 Community tools have been built to help deal with quality problems. *Use some of this!*